MishinMisha/FTIR-export/README.md

 # FTIR-export
- is a product of my laziness and work responsibilities that cannot be ignored.
+ is a product of my laziness and work responsibilities that can not be ignored.